dly2424/py-tale/README.md

 Currently only returns None.
 ```
     Parameters:
         •sub - The event you want to unsubscribe to.
 Not case sensitive.
-String object
+String object.
         •server_id (optional!) - If server_id is specified, you only unsubscribe to that event on that exact server.
 Otherwise, it will unsubscribe that subscription to all currently opened server consoles.
+Int object.
     Example return:
         None
 ```